AboutFebruary 9, 2015 / bynatalie / Categories :

 Tails Of A Mermaid is written by me, Natalie Roos and it’s about my life with a view in Cape Town and beyond.

-I wouldn’t call this a travel, food or lifestyle blog.
-This is a personal blog.
-I love food and wine, travel, Cape Town, writing, taking pictures AND CATS!
+This is a personal blog, where I share my love of food and wine, travelling the world, exploring Cape Town, writing, taking pictures AND CATS!

 I like to share honest opinions and stories about my life, so you’ll sometimes find posts about staying in five star hotels and sometimes you’ll find posts about my ongoing struggles with depression.